 The Department comprises of the following Units:

 - Administration Unit;

 - Services Unit.

-Staff in the Administration and Human Resource Department is expected to observe the highest standard of professional ethics to help maintain the Bank’s reputation for Probity, Integrity, Respect and Professionalism.
-In addition to the code of conduct provided for in the Bank’s Service Rules, staff is also expected to observe the following:
+Staff in the Administration and Genetral Services Department are expected to observe the highest standard of professional ethics to help maintain the Bank’s reputation for Probity, Integrity, Respect, and Professionalism.
+In addition to the code of conduct provided for in the Bank’s Service Rules, staff are also expected to observe the following: